edgelesssys/constellation/docs/docs/workflows/config.md

 ## Creating an IAM configuration

-IAM configuration for your cluster can be created automatically using the `constellation iam create` command.
+You can create an IAM configuration for your cluster automatically using the `constellation iam create` command.
 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">